A Classic Safari reserved exclusively for your private group

 We’re tickled pink by our press.
 See why.

 The Manor’s Cape Dutch-style cottage suites are a wonderful example of Afro-European design, full of Old World charm, African bonhomie, and, perhaps most crucially, heady dollops of tranquility.
 Its setting amidst a 1,500 acre Arabica coffee estate is quiet, gloriously green, and a great jumping off place for game drives and wonderment at Lake Manyara and the world-wondrous Ngorongoro Crater.
-Each cottage is adroitly placed for views across emerald hills and for privacy and intimacy with the millennial rhythms of Africa.
+Each luxury cottage is adroitly placed for views across emerald hills and for privacy and intimacy with the millennial rhythms of Africa.

 Micato doesn’t recommend lodges or camps that lack individual vision and spirit.
 And each has a unique charm, or we would pass them by.
 But, together with its heavenly location, The Manor has a certain unique charisma.
 “I got used to these spectacular lodges,” one of our safariers writes, “but when I remember them, first I remember The Manor.”

 The Manor at Ngorongoro invites us to “step back in time to an age of grandeur,” and they succeed in living up to that proud invitation (even though we don’t think we need step back in time; African safari is currently in a glowingly golden age).